 2.1 Property.
 The Property that is the subject of this Agreement is that certain real property described in Exhibit A attached hereto.
 The Parties acknowledge that the VTM is intended to resubdivide the entire Property.
 Therefore, upon the request of Developer, City agrees to meet and confer with Developer on whether, for ease of future reference, to replace the legal description in Exhibit A with the final legal descriptions shown on the recorded Final Map(s) that describe the entire Property.
-The determination of whether to replace the legal description in Exhibit A with the final legal descriptions shown on the Final Maps accurately describe the Property.
-The determination of whether to replace the legal description in Exhibit A with the final legal descriptions shown on the Final Map(s) shall be made at the City's sole discretion.
+The determination of whether to replace the legal description in Exhibit A with the final legal descriptions of whether to replace the legal description in Exhibit A with the final legal descriptions of whether to replace the legal description in Exhibit A with the final legal descriptions shown on the Final Map(s) shall be made at the City's sole discretion.